-J&P Cycles produces three books: The 1,000-page-plus Harley-Davidson Parts and Accessories Catalog, which reaches 2 million subscribers and is updated twice yearly; the 600-page-plus Metric Cruiser Parts and Accessories Catalog, which is an annual geared toward owners of foreign bikes such as Honda, Suzuki, Yamaha and Kawasaki; and the 300-page-plus Vintage and Restoration Catalog, a biannual publication for owners of Harley-Davidson bikes dating back to 1929.
+J&P Cycles produces three books.
+The 1,000-page-plus Harley-Davidson Parts and Accessories Catalog reaches 2 million subscribers and is updated twice yearly.
+The 600-page-plus Metric Cruiser Parts and Accessories Catalog is an annual catalog geared toward owners of foreign bikes such as Honda, Suzuki, Yamaha and Kawasaki.
+Finally, the 300-page-plus Vintage and Restoration Catalog is a biannual publication for owners of Harley-Davidson bikes dating back to 1929.
 Together, the three catalogs offer about 55,000 parts and accessories.

 Organizing page elements and ensuring accuracy are important for any cataloger and are clearly a major undertaking at J&P Cycles.
 The index is an especially difficult part of the process, said John Kriho, president of Meadows Publishing Solutions, Schaumburg, IL.
 In January, Meadows launched Index Builder, a software program that automates the creation of catalog indexes, which J&P Cycles now uses.

 “Everybody hates having to do the index,” Mr. Kriho said.
 “You know you are going to be doing it for days, hoping that you are going to get it right.”

 But the index is critical in larger catalogs, he said.